Dannyzen/csh02/week-07/README.md

 ### Registers

 This virtual machine has 4 scratch registers (0-3, identified in assembly as A-D), one magic EOF register (4, identified in assembly as E), and one stack register (5, identified in assembly as S).
 The stack register isn't special, it can be used however you like, it's just that way for convention.

+**IMPORTANT**: The E register needs to contain a 1 when there are definitely no more numbers to read from stdin, and 0 otherwise.
+However, you don't strictly *have* to keep it up to date at all times, it only needs to be correct when the program tries to use that register, like a MOVE or STORE instruction that refers to it.

 ### Instructions